-Kalamazoo students are eligible to participate in only one extended-term, long-term, or short-term study abroad experience for credit during their time at the College.
-No more than ten units of credit from off-campus programs (including study abroad and domestic off-campus programs such as New York Arts, Philadelphia Urban Studies, or Border Studies Program) can be used to meet a student's graduation requirements.
-Students may apply their Kalamazoo College financial assistance/scholarships to only one extended-, long-, or short-term study abroad program approved for such transfers.
+Kalamazoo students are eligible to participate in only one extended-term, long-term, or short-term study abroad experience and only one domestic study away program for credit during their time at the College.
+No more than ten units of credit from off-campus programs (including study abroad and domestic off-campus programs such as New York Arts or Philadelphia Center) can be used to meet a student's graduation requirements.

 The study abroad programs available to Kalamazoo College students include long-term, extended-term, and short-term programs.
-In a long-term program, the academic experience typically lasts 14 to 17 weeks, beginning in the fall.
-Extended-term programs are only available to language and/or International and Areas Studies majors and typically begin in the fall and end the following June or July.
-Spring short-term programs typically last ten weeks, beginning in late March and ending in early June.
-The College offers one short-term winter quarter program, which begins in early January and concludes in mid-March.
+In a long-term program, the academic experience typically lasts 15 to 20 weeks (requiring students to enroll in 6 units of credit), beginning in the fall.
+Students who intend to participate in extended-term programs must pass all classes taken during the long-term portion with a C or better.
+If a student has not met this requirement, they are not eligible to participate in the extended-term program and will need to make arrangements to return to campus for the spring quarter.
+Fall, Winter or Spring short-term programs typically last ten weeks (requiring students to enroll in 3 units of credit).
 For information regarding specific program dates, please contact the Center for International Programs.
 Students need to meet with their academic advisers and consult the CIP well in advance of participation in order to determine the programs that will best fit their academic program at the College.
-Summer study abroad for credit is available to Kalamazoo College students through CIP-sponsored International Study Seminars or the summer off-campus study programs.
-Students who intend to participate in extended-term programs must pass all classes taken during the long-term portion with a C or better.
-If a student has not met this requirement, they are not eligible to participate in the extended-term program and will need to make arrangements to return to campus for the spring quarter.
+Summer study abroad for credit is available to Kalamazoo College students through CIP-sponsored International Study Seminars or the summer off-campus study programs approval processdescribed in this catalog under "Transfer Credit."

-Students are required to obtain approval in advance for participation in study abroad programs through application to the Center for International Programs.
-Students wishing to participate in study abroad/study away must have a minimum 2.5 GPA at the time of application; some programs have higher minimum GPA requirements.
-Students whose GPA does not meet the College's 2.5 minimum or the program's minimum and who still wish to study abroad must meet with CIP staff prior to submitting an application for study abroad.
+Students are required to obtain approval in advance for participation in study abroad/study away programs through application to the Center for International Programs.
+Students wishing to participate in study abroad/study away must have a minimum 2.0 GPA at the time of application; some programs have higher minimum GPA requirements.
+Students whose GPA does not meet the College's 2.0 minimum or the program's minimum and who still wish to study abroad must meet with CIP staff prior to submitting an application for study abroad.
 NOTE: Kalamazoo College cannot waive GPA or other eligibility requirements established by other programs.
-Therefore, only certain Kalamazoo-sponsored programs may be available to these students.
-The final decision regarding admission to and participation in specific programs rests with the Associate Provost for International Programs and host institutions abroad.
-The Associate Provost reserves the right to deny participation in study abroad/study away when students' actions either on or off campus raise doubt that they are ready for an international study experience or prepared to represent Kalamazoo College appropriately.
+Therefore, only certain Kalamazoo-sponsored study abroad programs may be available to these students.
+The final decision regarding admission to and participation in specific programs rests with the Executive Director of the Center for International Programs and host institutions abroad.
+The Executive Director reserves the right to deny participation in study abroad/study away when students' actions either on or off campus raise doubt that they are ready for an international study experience or prepared to represent Kalamazoo College appropriately.

 Students whose physical, mental, or emotional condition may require accommodations to participate in study abroad/study away must contact the Center staff well before the deadlines for applications.
-The Center staff will assist by providing the student a clear description of the physical and mental requirements of the program as well as list.
-The student will be asked to provide the Center staff with a clear description of the accommodations which the student believes will be necessary for the student to meet the requirements of the program as well as a list of the accomodations provided the student by Kalamazoo College.
-The student may be asked to provide the Center with a release to speak with the student's healthcare provider so that the Center staff can clearly understand the student’s needs.
+The Center staff will assist by providing the student a clear description of the physical and emotional requirements of the program as well as the accommodations that could be available.
+The student will be asked to provide the Center staff with a clear description of the accommodations which the student believes will be necessary for the student to meet the requirements of the program as well as a list of the accommodations provided the student by Kalamazoo College.
 The Center staff will determine the availability of those or other reasonable accommodations at the program location.
-The student's acceptance into a specific study abroad/study away program is contingent upon the determination to the Associate Provost's satisfaction that reasonable accommodations are available at that program location.
+The student's acceptance into a specific study abroad/study away program is contingent upon the determination to the Executive Director's satisfaction that reasonable accommodations are available at that program location.

 Students must meet specific requirements and deadlines in order to be eligible to participate in any study abroad/study away program.
-These requirements differ from program to program, but for all of them prospective participants must fill out and submit required application materials, which are available on the CIP website and in the CIP.
-Students must complete a Kalamazoo College study abroad application and, in most cases, will also need to complete additional materials for the host institution or university.
-Incomplete applications will be considered late and will not be processed until completed.
-Application materials will be forwarded by the CIP office to the appropriate programs abroad.
+These requirements differ from program to program, but for all of them prospective participants must fill out and submit required application materials, which are available on the Hornet Passport.
+Students must complete a Kalamazoo College study abroad/study away application and, in most cases, will also need to complete additional materials for the host institution or university.

-Students may only apply for one program at a time, regardless of the application deadline of that program.
-If a student is not admitted into his or her first choice program, the CIP will assist the student in applying for another program to which he or she is eligible and in which there is space available.
-In some Kalamazoo-sponsored programs, students who are not selected for participation may be offered alternate status.
-Typically, no more than one student will be considered for alternate status for any one program.
-Alternate status means that should an active participant choose not to accept their offer of admission, the alternate will be assigned to that space.
-Alternate status is always set for a limited duration.
-At the end of that set time, the student will be given the choice to apply for another program where space is available and for which the student is eligible.
+Students may only apply for one study abroad/study away program at a time, regardless of the application deadline of that program.
+If a student is not admitted into his or her first choice study abroad program, the CIP will assist the student in applying for another study abroad program for which he or she is eligible and in which there is space available.

-Participants are admitted to specific study abroad/study away programs based upon student qualifications, program capacities, and other conditions deemed relevant by the Associate Provost for International Programs.
+Participants are admitted to specific study abroad/study away programs based upon student qualifications, program capacities, and other conditions deemed relevant by the Executive Director of the Center for International Programs.
 Students meeting the College's and any program-specific eligibility requirements are selected for participation in the study abroad/study away program on the basis of such items as their cumulative grade point average, their grades in the appropriate foreign language (where applicable), the strength of the required essay(s), faculty letters of recommendation, an evaluation of the transcript, and other information provided in their application and their College records.
-The Center for International Programs may also require applicants to be interviewed.

 Transfer students should expect that their previous academic work will be reviewed as part of the selection process and must supply the Center with an official transcript from their previous institution(s) at the time of application.
 The Office of the Registrar cannot release copies of non-Kalamazoo College transcripts.
 A combined transfer and Kalamazoo GPA will be used to determine eligibility.

-Applications for participation in the winter quarter short-term Oaxaca program are due on Friday of the third week of fall quarter.
-Applications for participation in short-term programs are due in the Center by November 1; applications for participation in long-or extended-term programs are due in the Center by January 15.
-Failure to turn in the completed application materials by the due dates will jeopardize a student’s participation in study abroad.
+Applications for participation in the winter quarter short-term study abroad programs are due on Thursday of the third week of fall quarter.
+Applications for participation in Spring short-term study abroad programs are due eighth week of fall quarter; applications for participation in long-or extended-term study abroad programs are due in the Center third week of winter quarter.
 Study Away application deadlines can be found in the CIP office and on the CIP website.

 Students who desire a university-integrated experience, in which they take classes with host country students in French-, German-, or Spanish-speaking programs, must have advanced proficiency in the appropriate foreign language equivalent to at least level 202 or 203.
-Students participating in Chinese-or Japanese-speaking programs will need considerably more language study than required by the program to be able to gain entrance to regular university courses.
 Students who have proficiency in a foreign language through level 201 will most typically take courses in the target language but offered through a language and culture institute for foreign students attached to or otherwise affiliated with a university.

 Students who are not able to complete the program's language requirement prior to the conclusion of the last quarter on campus before study abroad may be placed on conditional admission status until proof of completion has been received and approved by the language department and the Registrar.

-For Kalamazoo College students participating in a long-term Kalamazoo College study abroad program, the comprehensive fee for 2012-2013 is $30,444; for an extended-term Kalamazoo College program, the 2012-2013 fee is $45,666.
-The fee for students participating in Kalamazoo College 2013 spring short-term programs is $15,222.
+For Kalamazoo College students participating in a long-term Kalamazoo College study abroad program, the comprehensive fee for 2021-2022 is $43,272; for an extended-term Kalamazoo College program, the 2021-2022 fee is $43,272.
+The fee for students participating in Kalamazoo College 2021-21 fall, spring and winter short-term programs is $21,636.
 Fees for CIP-sponsored International Study Seminars will be noted on the program description and may vary according to the program's itinerary.
 Fees for study away vary by program and can be found on the CIP website.
-Fees for summer off-campus study vary by provider.
-Comprehensive fees for participants from other colleges and universities are the same as for Kalamazoo College students.
-Comprehensive fees for Kalamazoo students participating in non-Kalamazoo study abroad/study away programs often exceed the fees for Kalamazoo programs.
-All non-Kalamazoo options are billed at the Kalamazoo College rates cited above or at a higher rate if the costs exceed customary Kalamazoo charges.
-In no instance will a student pay less than the comprehensive fee assessed for Kalamazoo College's own study abroad programs.
-The Center for International Programs has information on comprehensive fees for specific programs.
-A nonrefundable deposit will be required prior to participation in any program.
-The deposit will be credited towards the comprehensive fee.

 Study abroad fees do not include items such as the following: